-CBD is all the rage right now and you’ve probably noticed it slowly seeping into every form of product out there.
-From patches to nasal sprays, there’s a little bit of something for everyone out there.
+CBD is all the rage right now and you’ve probably noticed it slowly seeping into every form of product out there, from patches to nasal sprays.
+There’s a little bit of something for everyone out there, like CBD bath products, including CBD bath bombs, CBD shampoos, and body washes.
 If you don’t like one way of using CBD, chances are there’s something else to try that you will like.

 CBD bath products are hitting the shelves and it’s no surprise that they’re gaining a lot of interest.
 CBD shampoos, body washes, bath bombs, and even bath salts are making a rise in popularity.

 But do these CBD bath products work?
 Are these products beneficial?
 Or is it just another hyped-up product that will result in you flushing money down the drain?
 Let’s talk about it.

 To understand how these products may be beneficial, you first need to understand how cannabinoids work.

 Each and every one of us has something called the endocannabinoid system.
 This complex system is comprised of many things, but the most well-known are the CB1 and CB2 receptors located all throughout the body, including the skin.
 Cannabinoids, including CBD bath products, interact with this endocannabinoid system.
 Some bind to the CB1 and CB2 receptors directly, while others work indirectly through other mechanisms.

 CBD is one of those cannabinoids that works indirectly.
 Each time you use CBD, whether it’s internally or topically, it is interacting in some way with your endocannabinoid system.

 This endocannabinoid system regulates and modulates various other systems in your body, which explains why cannabis products can be so beneficial.
 In simpler terms, the endocannabinoid systems promotes homeostasis within the body.

 How Does This Apply to CBD Bath Products?